-I was doing a lot of research before our GDS Mobile Innovation Summit.
+I was doing a lot of research before our upcoming GDS Technology Summit.
 I wanted to ensure I was up on all the latest disruptive technologies that marketers are trying to harness in order to help their organizations transform in the mobile-first arena.

 Yet, five minutes into the event, the verbiage of my conversations were of the cultural, and almost philosophical, realm, rather than of the complicated tech talk.

 “I think for people to understand digital transformation, it isn’t just about transforming the product,” Amer Kamal, Head of Mobile Channel Group at US Bank, told me.
 “It’s more about transforming an ecosystem and a culture.
 You need to understand that you need to create that environment in which you can later grow the products.
 You need to create it and nurture it and let it be that soil that can create digital products.
 That’s a challenge that the companies post-Amazon are having right now.”